 - 3. Configure additional settings for your storage device and RAID configuration: - If you are using SATA storage devices, no additional settings are required.
-Please proceed to next step. - If you are setting up an NVMe RAID set, go to Advanced > AMD PBS, then set NVMe RAID mode to [Enabled]. - If you are using Hyper M.2 x16 cards, go to Advanced > Onboard Devices Configuration, then set all the corresponding PCIE slots to [PCIe RAID Mode].
+Please proceed to next step. - If you are setting up an NVMe RAID set, go to Advanced > SATA Configuration (or Advanced > AMD PBS), then set NVMe RAID mode to [Enabled]. - If you are using Hyper M.2 x16 card(s), go to Advanced > Onboard Devices Configuration, then set the corresponding PCIE slot(s) to [PCIe RAID Mode].